 The most famous of them has to be the Fender 150R Pure Nickel strings.
 As the name suggests, it is an uncoated nickel set of strings.
 It gives the feel of vintage tones and is apt for players of classic rock, jazz or blues.

-The strings have a ball-end to help with re-stringing and the ends are colour-coded, for more ease.
+The strings have a ball-end to help with re-stringing and the ends are color-coded, for more ease.

 - One of the best strings for guitars who play Rock, Jazz, or Blues.